IMF push hints at emerging market frustration in G20

 The IMF is already weighing whether to expand its rescue lending capacity via debt issuance or bilateral borrowing, and one G20 source said the IMF could soon make short-term credit lines available to healthy countries hit by liquidity crises.

-(Additional reporting by Abhijit Neogy, Leigh Thomas, Astrid Wendlandt, editing by Mike Peacock)
+(Additional reporting by Leika Kihara, Abhijit Neogy, Leigh Thomas, Astrid Wendlandt, editing by Mike Peacock)